Post by Graveyardbride on Jul 25, 2016 19:26:00 GMT -5

 John Lentine expressed contempt for the damaging emails and State’s allegations, declaring, “This case is going to be tried on fact, not on someone’s sexual orientation, not based on someone’s fidelity or infidelity in a marriage.
 That’s what lawyers and people are supposed to do.”

 But as disturbing as these emails were, there was more.
 During a subsequent police interview, Shahan not only admitted to several homosexual affairs, he also admitted returning to Homewood from Franklin, Tenn., on the night of his wife’s death.
 After claiming he spent his time in Franklin watching movies and sleeping, now he was saying that after the second movie ended, he purchased alcohol (Baptists aren’t supposed to drink) and drove back to Homewood to retrieve a breathing machine, alleging he had not seen Karen, or anyone else, while in Homewood, then immediately returned to Franklin.
-He had also adamantly insisted he changed clothes when he first arrived at the hotel, however, the surveillance camera showed otherwise.
+He also had adamantly insisted he changed clothes when he first arrived at the hotel, however, the surveillance camera showed otherwise.
 And he claimed to have purchased gas at a BP station when he returned with the breathing machine, yet there is no record of such a purchase on his credit card.
 (He could have paid in cash.)
 It would take approximately three hours to drive from 102 Hugh Circle to the Franklin hotel and the prosecutor contended Shahan surreptitiously returned to Homewood for the sole purpose of killing his wife.

 But what about the semen found on Karen’s body?
 Because the lady wasn’t sexually assaulted, the prosecution believed Shahan saved a condom from a sexual encounter with one of his male lovers and placed the semen on his wife’s body to confuse investigators.

 The trial in State of Alabama v.
 Richard Lee Shahan was originally scheduled to begin April 18, 2016, but Judge Laura Petro continued the proceedings and the trial is now set to begin January 9, 2017.
 “There are a variety of outstanding issues in the case plus several trial conflicts with the lawyers that led to this date being set,” Lentine explained.
 In the meantime, Shahan remains free on $100,000 bond.
+(Updates below.)